What Happens if the Property is Seized?

 - any money used to pay for the drugs; and

-- real estate used or permitted to be used to by the owner for the sale, distribution, manufacture or storage of drugs.
+- real estate used or permitted to be used by the owner for the sale, distribution, manufacture, or storage of drugs.
 However, homes cannot be seized they are used for lawful purposes, such as family residences, or if one of the owners did not know of the drug activity.

 No conviction is required for cash seizures over $25,000.
 Instead, the government is only required to prove the cash was used a drug-related enterprise by “clear and convincing evidence”, and not the criminal standard of “beyond a reasonable doubt.”